yonhan3/openosc2/README.md

 Tested Platforms
 ----------------

-.The library has been tested on the following systems:
+The library has been tested on the following systems:
 - Centos 6/7/8 amd64/i386 glibc 2.12 - 2.28
 - Linux Debian 9-11 amd64/i386 glibc 2.24 - 2.28